 Our two lead clinical-stage candidates are ETX-810 and ETX-155.
 ETX-810 is a novel palmitoylethanolamide (PEA) prodrug initially being developed for the treatment of diabetic peripheral neuropathic pain (DPNP) and pain associated with lumbosacral radiculopathy (LSRP, commonly referred to as sciatica).
 ETX-810 is being evaluated in two Phase 2a clinical trials that are expected to report topline data in the first half of 2022.
-ETX-155 is a neurosteroid GABAA receptor positive allosteric modulator (PAM) initially being developed for major depressive disorder (MDD), perimenopausal depression (PMD) and focal onset seizures (FOS), the most common type of seizure in people with epilepsy.
-We plan to initiate two Phase 2a clinical trials for ETX-155 in patients with MDD and PMD which are expected to report topline data in the second half of 2022 and the first half of 2023, respectively, and a Phase 1b clinical trial in patients with photosensitive epilepsy that is expected to report topline data by the first half of 2022.
+ETX-155 is a neurosteroid GABA_A receptor positive allosteric modulator (PAM) initially being developed for major depressive disorder (MDD), perimenopausal depression (PMD) and focal onset seizures (FOS), the most common type of seizure in people with epilepsy.
+We plan to initiate two Phase 2a clinical trials for ETX-155 in patients with MDD and PMD which are expected to report topline data in the first half of 2023 and a Phase 1b clinical trial in patients with photosensitive epilepsy that is expected to report topline data by the first half of 2022.

 We focus on the development of product candidates whose mechanisms of action have been clinically validated.
-By clinically validated, we mean there are either products with the same mechanism of action that have received regulatory approval or product candidates with these mechanisms of action that have demonstrated statistical significance on efficacy endpoints in published randomized, controlled clinical trials.
+By clinically validated, we mean there are product candidates with these mechanisms of action that have demonstrated statistical significance on efficacy endpoints in published randomized, controlled clinical trials.
 We leverage the deep expertise of our team to generate new chemical entities (NCEs) based on these clinically validated mechanisms of action that we believe have the potential to be clinically differentiated and enhance patient outcomes.
 Through this approach, we have established a robust pipeline with two clinical product candidates and two preclinical programs, each with the potential to address multiple disorders.
 Our product candidates are focused on addressing neuronal excitability disorders with large, well-defined markets, where clinical and regulatory endpoints are clearly established and development pathways are precedented, yet current therapies leave patients with efficacy, safety or tolerability challenges.
 Our strategy is to initially pursue indications for each of our product candidates where the clinical translatability of the mechanism of action has been well established and, upon demonstrating clinical proof of concept, evaluate additional indications to maximize the value of each program.
 We believe these principles favorably position us to bring novel therapeutics to patients living with challenging disorders while maximizing our probability of clinical development, regulatory and commercial success.